zoharbabin/kaltura-discord/memory-bank/activeContext.md

 ## Recent Changes

+- Identified redundant files and created comprehensive cleanup plan
+- Created cleanup script to automate the removal of redundant files
+- Documented project cleanup process with findings and recommendations
 - Implemented deployment scripts for both development and production
 - Simplified environment variable management with a single `.env` file
 - Fixed issues with special characters in environment variables